 - Enroll in Authorized School - This means that in order to attend the University of Dallas full-time as an F-1

 student, you must have a valid I-20 issued by the University of Dallas.

-- Maintain full-time enrollment - This means you must register for, attend and complete the minimum credits listed
+- Maintain full-time enrollment (and comply with on-line enrollment constraints) - This means you must register for, attend and complete the minimum credits listed

 below each academic term:

 - 12 credit hours per academic term for undergraduate students (Fall and Spring) (9

 credit hours must be in on-ground classes)

 - 9 credit hours per academic term for graduate students (Fall and Spring for graduate

 liberal arts students; 2 consecutive terms for graduate business students) (6 credit